amalto/caddy-secure-docker/README.md

 ### Note

-The custom entrypoint.sh used by these images allows the execution of shell scrips on startup if they are placed in the caddy /data/stripts.d folder
+The custom entrypoint.sh used by these images allows the execution of shell scripts on startup if they are placed in the caddy /data/stripts.d folder

 __________